redgridone/plasmid/README.md

 #### Granting authoring access to remote nodes

 Another feature of Plasmid is the ability a node to grant authoring capabilities to other nodes.
 This is a particularly useful feature for remote IoT devices as it allows a managing device to modify its state (if it has the required permission).
+For remote authored messages to work you must also subscribe to the authoring node.

 ##### %grant